Grande Raccordo Anulare: History

-Plans for an orbital road around Rome were proposed by the end of World War II.
+Plans for an orbital road around what, at the time, was considered to be the entire city of Rome were proposed by the end of World War II.
 One of the designers' main purposes was to build the road as most equally distant as possible from the geographic centre of town, the Campidoglio, 11.4 km away from the motorway.

 Construction works started in 1948.
 The first section, Flaminia to Tiburtina (north-to-east section) opened in 1952, later extended in stages.
 The last section to be opened was the west-to-north section (Aurelia to Flaminia), in 1970.

 Although the GRA was initially planned and built as a single-carriageway road, it was soon clear that traffic was rapidly growing well beyond the expectations.
-Upgrade works to motorway standards started in late 1950s with first dual-carriageway, four-lane section (Salaria to Tuscolana) opened 1962.
-Further works were carried over throughout the 1970s, and by 1979, the remainder sections were upgraded to four-lane and the entire ring classified as toll-free highway.
+Construction works to motorway standards started in late 1950s with first dual-carriageway, four-lane section (Salaria to Tuscolana) opened 1962.
+Further works were carried over throughout the 1970s, and by 1979, the remainder sections were widened to four-lane and the entire ring classified as toll-free highway.

-Upgrade works to 6-lane started in 1983 and were completed in stages throughout the 1990s and 2000s.
+Widening works to 6-lane started in 1983 and were completed in stages throughout the 1990s and 2000s.
 As of April 2008 97% of the GRA was 6-lane with final sections (new tunnel under Via Cassia) opened 2011.

+Over the years the city of Rome has expanded well beyond the GRA, especially in the direction of neighborhoods such as Ostia, Olgiata, Borghesiana and Albano Laziale where Rome's built-up urban "tentacles" will reach up to about 15 kilometers in length from the ringroad outward.